catzy007/catzy007.github.io/posts/2021-01-09-windows-me-on-linux-kvm/index.md

 </p>

-After all that, the system work well enough, for basic usage like old office app, old medical app, light gaming, it works just fine. even Duke works.
-Because ethernet is working, you can even browse the interweb.
+After all that, the system work well enough, for basic usage like old office app, old medical app, light gaming, it works just fine.
+Even Duke works.
+Because Ethernet is working, you can even browse the internet.

-To transter files, install webserver (apache) on your linux host, and use browser to transfer files
+To transfer files, install web server (Apache) on your Linux host, and use browser to transfer files
 <p align="center">
     <img src="./posts/2021-01-09-windows-me-on-linux-kvm/5.jpg" height="300em" alt="img1">
 </p>